 The Academy's catchment area encompasses a 'mixed' catchment area; children from private and council housing are within our catchment area.
 First time admissions to the school remain the decision of Leicestershire Local Authority and are therefore based upon their criteria.

-The OFSTED rating as a 'Satisfactory with significant strengths' remains in place and the continual improvements in academic progress ensure that our pupils benefit from the education we provide.
+The OFSTED rating as a 'good in all areas' remains in place and the continual improvements in academic progress ensure that our pupils benefit from the education we provide.